-The school considers pupils for admission on the basis of academic potential, taking into account special educational needs at the discretion of the Head.
+Francis Holland Schools consider pupils for admission on the basis of academic potential, taking into account special educational needs at the discretion of the Head of the School applied to.
 The Head will consider specific cases that arise in light of practical limitations and use their discretion to review each case.
-Places are offered to pupils with specific learning difficulties and/or a disability (SEND) who meet our entry requirements and where, in our judgement, we can provide appropriate support for their learning needs.
+Places are offered to pupils with specific learning difficulties and/or a disability (SEND) who meet our entry requirements and where, in our judgement, the school can provide appropriate support for their learning needs.

-Information is sought from parents on pupils joining the school regarding possible SEND and reasonable adjustments during the application stages with Admissions, during the pre-entry transition meeting with the school and through submission of relevant documentation and reports.
+Information is sought from parents on pupils joining the school regarding possible SEND and reasonable adjustments during the application stages with Admissions, during the pre-entry transition meeting with the school, and through submission of relevant documentation and reports.
 The school cannot be held accountable for not meeting the needs of a pupil if these are not disclosed to the school.

 The school will be guided by JCQ guidelines with respect to access arrangements.
-We will work with parents and the candidate's current school in order to make reasonable adjustments to our admissions procedure for any candidate with a special need and for whom there is appropriate evidence of need and normal way of working.
+The school will work with parents and the candidate's current school in order to make reasonable adjustments to our admissions procedure for any candidate with a special need and for whom there is appropriate evidence of need and normal way of working.

 The school is committed to ensuring that pupils with special educational needs and/or a disability experience equal opportunities within the school and that they benefit as fully as possible from their education.
-We use the principles as detailed in The Special Educational Needs and Disabilities Code of Practice (2015) and the Equality Act (2010) as appropriate for our school.
+The school use the principles as detailed in The Special Educational Needs and Disabilities Code of Practice (2015) and the Equality Act (2010) as appropriate for our school.